guglielmofratticioli/Granulider/README.md

 - click START/STOP to ear sounds
 - click on buttons to swap samples
-- adjust Volume/pitch of each samples, whole sound
+- adjust Volume/pitch of each samples, global output
 - adjust grain frequency with Knob
 - adjust grain duration with knob
 - adjust grain Speed with Knob